-According to the American Nonsmokers' Rights Foundation, there are more than 315 US city beaches were smoking is prohibited - 64 are located in California, and 68 in Massachusetts.
+According to the American Nonsmokers' Rights Foundation, there are more than 315 US city beaches where smoking is prohibited - 64 are located in California and 68 in Massachusetts.

-Tobacco waste is a huge problem, even in beaches where trash receptacles were made available.
+Tobacco waste is a huge problem, even on beaches where trash receptacles are made available.
 Some people still don't care.

 The impact on their favorite strip of sand is almost immediate.
 A cigarette butt left in the sand will, sooner or later, be washed into the salt water.

 The largest tobacco companies in the world, including Philip Morris International, British American Tobacco, Imperial Brands, Altria Group, and Japan Tobacco, have refused to accept additional taxes for the costs associated with cleaning up cigarette butts in public spaces.

 But the growing concerns over public health and the pollution of natural resources are putting significant pressure on the tobacco industry to put an end to the tragedy that is taking place in the oceans of the world.